 ANZ partners with many businesses to offer bonus points over and above those you’d normally earn on any given transaction, and which can be converted into frequent flyer points in exactly same way.

-Much like the Qantas Points Online Mall or the Velocity eStore, clicking through the ANZ website when shopping online can deliver bonuses of up to 10 ANZ reward points per dollar spent, atop your usual points haul.
+Those bonus points are earned via the ANZ Bonus Points Mall, and much like the Qantas Points Online Mall or the Velocity eStore, clicking through the ANZ website when shopping online can deliver bonuses of up to 10 ANZ reward points per dollar spent, atop your usual points haul.

 You’ll earn the most points when shopping with brands like Adidas, ASOS, Charles Tyrwhitt and David Jones, with a lower number of points on offer at websites such as Apple, Dell, eBay and Microsoft, and when booking Etihad Airways flights.